Social Media Account Requirements

 - Facebook pages and groups

 - Strategy.
-Meet with Engineering Communications social media representative to develop a strategy for your social media outreach.
-Communications can assist you with development of strategy and tactics for official social media channels.
+Meet with an Engineering Communications social media representative to develop a strategy for your social media outreach.
+We can assist you with the development of strategy and tactics for official social media channels.

 - Training.
 Attend a required training on social media best practices and accessibility provided by Engineering Communications.
 Additional training will be provided based on trends or changes in social media best practices and accessibility.

-- Accounts created prior to December 1, 2019, must provide a listing of ALL social media accounts and login credentials to Engineering Communications social media representative.
+- Accounts created prior to Dec.
+1, 2019 – Must provide a listing of ALL social media accounts and login credentials to Engineering Communications social media representative.

-- Accounts created after December 1, 2019 will be approved and created by Engineering Communications.
-Social media representative will provide login credentials for new accounts to the program and/or department.
+- Accounts created after Dec.
+1, 2019 – Will be approved and created by Engineering Communications.
+A social media representative will provide login credentials for new accounts to the program and/or department.
 The login emails for pre-existing accounts will be changed to an alias email provided by Engineering Communications.

 - Social media channels that allow for multiple users must also add at least one administrator from Engineering Communications.